opixelum/brain-disk-gitbook/docs/blockchain/smart-contracts/proxy.md

   upgrade will fail & it will **lock** the upgradeability of the proxy **forever** (thanks to security mechanism described in [**EIP1822**](https://eips.ethereum.org/EIPS/eip-1822).

+## Initialization

+Since proxies hold the storage, implementations need to be initialized through the proxy's delegatecall, and not with a constructor.
+If a constructor is used, initialized data will be stored in the implementation contract, leading to missing data when using the proxy.

 ## References